The Future

 I used to think peace meant comfort—no stress, no pressure, just a calm, easy life.
 That kind of peace feels nice, especially compared to the opposite.
 But over time, I realized it was working against me.
 When something important came up that felt uncomfortable, I froze.
 I wanted to act, but deep down, it clashed with my idea of peace.
 I didn’t notice it at first, but that quiet conflict drained my energy.
 I was trying to move forward while holding onto a definition that told me discomfort was wrong.
 The result?
 No action.
 Just stress.

-Then I saw the problem.
-My understanding of peace was incomplete.
+Then I saw the problem: my understanding of peace was incomplete.

-True peace isn’t about avoiding pressure.
-It’s about staying steady even when things are hard.
-It doesn’t run from discomfort—it works through it.
-That kind of peace doesn't stop you from doing what matters.
-It supports you while you do it.
+True peace isn’t about avoiding pressure—it’s about staying steady even when things are hard.
+It doesn’t run from discomfort; it works through it.
+That kind of peace doesn't stop you from doing what matters—it supports you while you do it.